jncraton/gCal-iCal-Sync/README.md

 # Installation

-Assuming that you have Python and pip install correctly, you should be able to install required dependencies using:
+Assuming that you already have Python and pip installed correctly, you should be able to install required dependencies using:

     pip install -r requirements.txt